starcitizen-lug/lug-wine/README.md

 The easiest way to install these runners is with the [LUG Helper](https://github.com/starcitizen-lug/lug-helper).

 # Versions

+**lug-wine-tkg-git**
+Standard Wine built for maximum compatibility.
+Works with glibc as old as v2.35

+**lug-wine-tkg-staging-git**
+Wine plus experimental staging patches.
+Works with glibc as old as v2.35

 **lug-wine-tkg-fsync-git**
 Standard Wine built for maximum compatibility.
 Works with glibc as old as v2.31